 It’s common to experience tiredness with your eyes.
 Long-term eye viewing depletes chemicals in our eyes, causing the brain to receive inaccurate information.

-The bottom line is that pigments and colors both play a vital role in our lives, providing us with various materials with different hues and shades.
+The bottom line is that pigments and colors play a vital role in our lives, providing various materials with different hues and shades.
 Pigments are most commonly used in cosmetics, plastics, painting, and home and personal care products.
 In contrast, colors are widely used for various applications in different industries, including foods, drugs, cosmetics, and textiles.

 Based on the physics of color psychology, various factors directly influence how we see colors.
 If you need more information on dyes or colorants or have any further questions or queries, please contact us today.